Cultural Events and Celebrations Throughout the Year

 Fall features harvest festivals, Thanksgiving celebrations in October, and Halloween events.
 Many communities organize apple picking, corn mazes, and other autumn activities that showcase seasonal produce and traditions.

-Healthcare Considerations During Canada Seasons
+Healthcare Considerations During Seasonal Changes

 Seasonal health challenges require preparation, especially for newcomers unfamiliar with extreme weather.
 Winter brings increased risks of hypothermia, frostbite, and injuries from slipping on ice.
 Understanding warning signs and prevention strategies protects you and your family.